jdthorpe/mfactor/readme.md

 	library(mfactor)
 	vignette("An-Introduction-to-Mfactors")
 	```
-	or browse the HTML version of the vignette (*sans* it's CSS resources) [here](http://htmlpreview.github.io/?https://github.com/jdthorpe/mfactor/blob/master/inst/doc/An-Introduction-to-Mfactors.html).
+	or browse the HTML version of the vignette [here](http://htmlpreview.github.io/?https://github.com/jdthorpe/mfactor/blob/master/inst/doc/An-Introduction-to-Mfactors.html).

 ## Notes

-`mfactor`s are currently implemented with a `factor` like backend, which
+`mfactor`'s are currently implemented with a `factor` like backend, which
 was fast enough for the project that motivated them.
 I have a branch
 with a indicator matrix backend which is faster, especially when more
 than a few elements take on multiple values.